the-database/VideoJaNai/README.md

 # AnimeJaNaiConverterGui
 ## Overview
 This project provides a Windows GUI for upscaling with ONNX compact models and frame interpolation with RIFE.
 By utilizing NVIDIA TensorRT and Vapoursynth, it provides the fastest possible inference speeds.
+DirectML and NCNN backends are also available for AMD and Intel graphics cards.

 ## Resources
 - [OpenModelDB](https://openmodeldb.info/): Repository of AI upscaling models.